Jocker666z/vgm2flac/README.md

 If you want to use munt Roland MT-32 emulator as decoder, you must filled parameter `munt_rom_path=""` with the ROM path of MT-32.

 ## Known error
-* usf/miniusf decoding stuck = zxtune123 bug
+* unrepeatable usf/miniusf decoding stuck = zxtune123 bug

 ## Holy reading
 * GBS spec: https://ocremix.org/info/GBS_Format_Specification